noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 The uncertainty of the gradient was found by using the formula $\delta gradient = \frac{(max slope - min slope)}{2}$.
 By substituting the maximum and minimum lines of best fit $\delta gradient$ was found to be $\delta gradient = \frac{(679.25-577.58)}{2} = \pm 50.84$
 ##### Evaluate limitations.
 A limitation that this experiement suffered from was a poor choice of enviroment.
-The room trhat the
+The room trhat the frequency of the harmonic was found in was not quiet enough which caused background nosie to severley impact the met
 ##### Discuss impact of limitations
 ## 7. Evaluation: